Bounded game-theoretic semantics for modal mu-calculus: Abstract

 \section{Abstract}

-We introduce a new game-theoretic semantics (\GTS) for the modal $\mu$-calculus.
-Our so-called bounded \GTS replaces parity games with novel alternative evaluation games where only finite paths arise.
-Infinite paths are not needed even when the considered transition system is infinite.
+We introduce a new game-theoretic semantics (GTS) for the modal mu-calculus.
+Our so-called bounded GTS replaces parity games with alternative evaluation games where only finite paths arise; infinite paths are not needed even when the considered transition system is infinite.
+The novel games offer alternative approaches to various constructions in the framework of the mu-calculus.
+For example, they have already been successfully used as a basis for an approach leading to a natural formula size game for the logic.
+While our main focus is introducing the new GTS, we also consider some applications to demonstrate its uses.
+For example, we consider a natural model transformation procedure that reduces model checking games to checking a single, fixed formula in the constructed models, and we also use the GTS to identify new alternative variants of the mu-calculus with PTime model checking.